Landing Page Design Guide 2026 – How to Build High-Converting Pages

 Landing page experience~35%Load speed, mobile-friendliness, relevant content, easy navigation

-1. Keyword consistency: The keyword in your Google Ads campaign should appear in the landing page headline and body text
+1. Keyword consistency: the keyword in your Google Ads campaign should appear in the landing page headline and body

-3. Fast loading: Google measurably penalizes slow landing pages — CPC can be up to 20% higher
+3. Fast loading: Google penalizes slow landing pages — CPC can be up to 20% higher

 5. Mobile optimization: Google primarily evaluates the mobile version